Game of Thrones®:: A Three-Day Itinerary

 If you want to really feel like you're in Westeros, start in this wild, wondrous forest.
 You can camp, caravan, explore the trails and see where the Night Watchmen rode through the snow before fleeing the White Walker.

-Traveller Tip: The spectacular Slieve Donard Resort & Spa is a gorgeous place to stay over and it's only a whistle-stop away.
+Traveller Tip: The spectacular Slieve Donard Resort & Spa (4 Star) is a gorgeous place to stay over and it's only a whistle-stop away.
 And, if you're hungry, the brilliant Mourne Seafood Bar in Dundrum is a great spot to stop.

 Tollymore Forest Park to Inch Abbey: 16.2 m / 26 km